-If you are tired of the same-ol'-same-ol' when it comes to driveways, maybe it's time to start thinking about using driveway pavers on your next project.
+If you are tired of the usual fare when it comes to driveways, maybe it's time to start thinking about using driveway pavers on your next project.
 Sure, asphalt and concrete driveways are solid and long-lasting, but pavers offer many more options as far as color, design and overall appearance.
 Choose the right pavers and install them to professional standards, and you will add to the curb appeal of your home.

 Types of Paver Driveways

 Paver driveways all begin with a good base, typically composed of compacted sand and gravel.
 Once the base is in place, the surface can be formed with cobblestone pavers, concrete pavers or brick pavers.
 Cobblestone pavers are the most durable, while brick pavers are the least durable.
 Still, a properly installed brick paver driveway should last several decades.
 Cobblestone should be good for up to a century, with concrete pavers falling in the middle of that lifespan spectrum.

 Costs of Paver Driveways

 When compared to the installed costs of other types of driveways, expect to pay roughly twice as much for an installed paver driveway as you would for concrete, and at least four times what asphalt would run you.
 On the other hand, pavers can last every bit as long as these solid driveway options; you could do much--if not all--of the work yourself (thus reducing the expense) and maintenance and repairs should be on the low and easy scale of home projects.

 Note that driveway material costs can fluctuate from year to year, due primarily to costs of materials and labor, the location and design of the driveway, the depth of material and preparation required.